The ReMembering for Life Course

 Session 1: Grounding in Gratitude and Praise: An Introduction to ReMembering, Origin Stories, Imperialism and Jesus

-Session 2: Connecting Race and Place
+Session 2: Connecting Race and Place; police/military violence and ecology

 Session 3: The Burning Times: the Great European Witch Hunts, Colonization and Climate Change